 7. Natthaphon Coconut Ice Cream

 Not necessarily a restaurant, but it most definitely deserves a listing in this article about the best restaurants near the Grand Palace and Wat Pho.
 This small shop serves the best coconut ice cream in the city.
 The owner makes this heavenly ice cream solely from coconut and won’t add any other ingredient to it.
 Besides the coconut ice cream, she also serves flavours like mango, green tea, Thai tea and black bean.
 I would strongly recommend this delicious treat in the late afternoon when you are looking for something to cool down.
-More details about this small shop can be found in our article about The Best Coconut Ice Cream in Bangkok.
+More in-depth information about this small shop can be found in our article about The Best Coconut Ice Cream in Bangkok.
+More general information, such as the location of this local restaurant, opening times and other users’ opinions can be found on the TopTravelFoods review page of Natthaphon Coconut Ice Cream.

 Coconut Ice Cream(30 THB)